Vendicated/Vencord/README.md

 - ThemeLibrary by Fafa
 - Title by Kyuuhachi
 - TosuRPC by AutumnVN
+- Translate+ by Prince527 (Using Translate by Ven)
 - UnlimitedAccounts by Balaclava and thororen
 - UserPFP by nexpid and thororen
 - VCSupport by thororen